Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds

 \end{appendix}

 \begin{acks}[Acknowledgments]

 \end{acks}

-\begin{funding} FG and JM acknowledge the partial support of the Office of Naval Research (award N00014-22-1-2647), Spain's {\em Agencia Estatal de Investigaci\'on} (award PID2021-125159NB-I00) and {\em Comunidad de Madrid} (IDEA-CM project, ref.
-TEC-2024/COM-89).
+\begin{funding} FG and JM acknowledge the support of Spain’s {\em Agencia Estatal de Investigación} (ref.
+PID2024-158181NB-I00 NISA), funded by MCIN/AEI/10.13039/501100011033 and by the ERDF (“A way of making Europe”); {\em Comunidad de Madrid} (IDEA-CM project, ref.
+TEC-2024/COM-89), and the Office of Naval Research (award N00014-22-1-2647).
 The work of VE is supported by ARL/ARO under grant W911NF-22-1-0235 and by the Advanced Research + Invention Agency (ARIA). \end{funding}